 - 1 scallion

 - 4 cups water

 Wood Ear Sauce

-- 1 cup thinly sliced reconstituted dried wood ear (木耳)
+- 1 cup dried wood ear (木耳) reconstituted and thinly sliced

 - 2 tablespoons vegetable oil